-This year, we did things a bit differently.
-First, we lied.
-This isn't the Top 50 Developer Tools.
-We've actually outlined the Top 140 tools of 2019 😱 We analyzed over four million data points shared by you- the StackShare community- to bring you these rankings 🤯
+This year we analyzed over eight million data points shared by you- the StackShare community- to bring you these rankings 🔥

-If this is your first time seeing the StackShare Awards, buckle up because you're in for a ride! 🎢
+If this is your first time seeing the StackShare Awards, get comfy, you're gonna be here a while 😏

-With no further ado, here are the categories for the winners of the StackShare Top Tools Awards 2019:
+And now, what you've all been waiting for... here are the categories for the winners of the StackShare Top Tools Awards 2020:

-As always, this is our biggest undertaking of every year- we comb through our enormous data set to find the good stuff- the best tools that you should know about that could transform your workflow.
-This year we aggregated usage from 300K+ tech stacks , over 1.6M follows , and millions more developer comments, reviews, and votes throughout 2019 (more on methodology below) .
+As always, this is our biggest undertaking of every year- we comb through our enormous data set to find the good stuff- the best tools that you should know about, try out, or already be using.
+We aggregated usage from 300K+ tech stacks , over 3.2M follows , and millions more developer comments, reviews, and votes (more on methodology below) .
 Let’s dive in!

 Enterprise-class web analytics.

 » Follow Google Analytics | » See recent tech decisions about Google Analytics

 The most popular web server on the Internet since April 1996

 » Follow Apache HTTP Server | » See recent tech decisions about Apache HTTP Server

 Content delivery with low latency and high data transfer speeds